endeve/thornado/README.md

 </pre>

 # Activities, progress, and results
+## June 26-28
+1. Continue trail runs of multiple CCS on Borealis.
+It seems now with GPU aware MPI, multiple CCS runs seems more stable.
+Need more tests
+2. Preparing slide for the work of Thornado and Flash-X to be presented to Senior colleagues.
+3. It seems that setting `export MPIR_CVAR_ENABLE_GPU=0` does not affect the simulation time in any significant way.
 ## June 24-25
 1. Had FlashX/Thornado Hackthon in the morning.
 2. Continue running the case on Borealis using multiple CCS modes